Edward Riou

-Edward Riou FRS (20 November 1762 – 2 April 1801) was an officer of the Royal Navy who served during the French Revolutionary Wars under several of the most distinguished naval officers of his age and won fame and honour for two incidents in particular.
+Captain Edward Riou FRS (20 November 1762 – 2 April 1801) was a Royal Navy officer who served in the French Revolutionary Wars under several of the most distinguished naval officers of his age and won fame and honour for two incidents in particular.

 Riou entered the navy at 12 years of age, and after a period spent in British and North American waters, served as a midshipman on Captain James Cook's third and final voyage of discovery.
 Prior to this voyage he had his portrait painted by popular artist Daniel Gardner.
 Rising through the ranks, he saw service on a number of the navy's stations, but also endured periods of unemployment.
 He received his first command in 1789, the former fifth-rate HMS Guardian, which was being used to transport stores and convicts to Australia.
 He had the misfortune to run his ship onto an iceberg, which nearly caused his ship to sink outright.
 After several attempts to stop the flooding into the damaged hull, most of the crew abandoned ship.
 Despite fully anticipating his death, Riou refused to leave his ship, and he and a few others were left to attempt the nearly impossible task of navigating the sinking ship several hundred leagues to land.
 After nine weeks at sea, and with continued labour and endurance, Riou successfully navigated his half-sunk ship back to port, saving the lives of those who had elected to remain with him.

 His feat earned him promotions and finally commands, but a period of ill-health forced his temporary retirement from active service.
 Recovering quickly, he was given command of the new 38-gun HMS Amazon, and was assigned in 1801 to Sir Hyde Parker's expedition to the Baltic.
 Riou worked closely with Vice-Admiral Horatio Nelson during the approach to the Battle of Copenhagen, earning Nelson's trust and admiration.
 Nelson appointed Riou to command his frigate squadron during the battle, but when the engagement began badly for the British, Riou used his initiative to attack the Danish forts, despite being heavily outgunned.
 When Parker sent the signal to withdraw, Nelson ignored it and Riou felt he had no choice but to obey his commanding officer, despite his despair at what Nelson would think of retreat.
 As the Amazon swung away, she exposed her vulnerable stern to the Danish batteries.
 Riou was encouraging his men to the end when he was cut down by a round shot.
 Nelson, on learning of Riou's death, called the loss 'irreparable'.
 A monument was erected to his memory in St Paul's Cathedral, while a poem commemorated the loss of the 'gallant, good Riou'.